codership/glb/README.md

 `-T|--top` option was introduced in GLB 0.9.2.
 It restricts all balancing policies to a subset of destinations with top weight.
-E.g. if there are servers configured with weight 1 and 2, all balancing will happen only between servers with weight 2 as long as at least one of them is avaialble.
+E.g. if there are servers configured with weight 1 and 2, all balancing will happen only between servers with weight 2 as long as at least one of them is available.

 ### MAXIMUM CONCURRENT CONNECTIONS: